Generic Name: Methadone hydrochloride

 Life-Threatening Respiratory Depression

-Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting Methadone hydrochloride tablets or when the dose is increased, and that it can occur even at recommended doses [see Warnings and Precautions (5.2)].
+Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting Methadone hydrochloride tablets or when the dosage is increased, and that it can occur even at recommended dosages [see WARNINGS AND PRECAUTIONS (5.3)].
 Advise patients how to recognize respiratory depression and to seek medical attention if breathing difficulties develop.

 Symptoms of Arrhythmia

-Instruct patients to seek medical attention immediately if they experience symptoms suggestive of an arrhythmia (such as palpitations, near syncope, or syncope) when taking Methadone.
+Instruct patients to seek medical attention immediately if they experience symptoms suggestive of an arrhythmia (such aspalpitations, near syncope, or syncope) when taking Methadone [see WARNINGS AND PRECAUTIONS (5.4)].

-Inform patients that potentially serious additive effects may occur if Methadone hydrochloride tablets are used with alcohol or other CNS depressants, and not to use such drugs unless supervised by a healthcare provider.
+Inform patients and caregivers that potentially fatal additive effects may occur if Methadone hydrochloride tablets are used with benzodiazepines or other CNS depressants, including alcohol, and not to use these concomitantly unless supervised by a health care provider [see WARNINGS AND PRECAUTIONS (5.7), DRUG INTERACTIONS (7)].

 Important Administration Instructions